8 min read

 7. Optimize Image Dimensions and File Size for Performance

-The final and arguably most important image editing technique for WordPress sites is optimization.
-An image that looks stunning but takes five seconds to load actively harms your site’s user experience, search engine rankings, and conversion rates.
-Image optimization ensures your visuals load quickly without sacrificing the quality that makes them effective.
+An image that looks stunning but takes five seconds to load actively harms user experience, search rankings, and conversions.
+Image optimization ensures visuals load quickly without sacrificing quality.

 Choosing the Right Dimensions